Energy Balance of a Bose Gas in Curved Spacetime: Introduction

+One of the most intriguing problems in general relativity is to describe the dynamics of matter in strongly relativistic regimes such as gases, fluids and fields near compact objects like neutron stars or black holes.
+The standard hydrodynamical theory does not allow us to identify the different energy contributions because the standard laws of thermodynamics are not applicable in fully relativistic environments.
+Essentially, the problem stems from the fact that the space-time metric describes both the geometrical structure and the dynamical aspects of the system \cite{Wald:1984}.

+In this article, as a first step, we address this problem for a charged boson gas at zero temperature, described by the KGM Madelung transformation of the scalar field.
+In this new field variables, the KG equation for the complex scalar field is transformed into a couple of hydrodynamic equations governing the dynamics of the boson gas.
+In this representation, it is easy to identify the different contributors to the total energy of the system through a balance equation that is an antecedent of the first law of thermodynamics in a curved space-time for a quantum gas made of bosons.
+In addition, we find some relations between the energy potentials arising in the balance equation and the actual expected values of the energy and momentum for the system, quantified by the components of the energy-momentum tensor of the scalar field defined into the 3+1 foliation.

-Although all this KG machinery has been the basis of great achievements, further developments of this framework are needed to model phenomena beyond the Minkowskian threshold.
+Although all this KG machinery has been the basis of great achievements as, e.g. the inflaton, the $\pi-$mesons, the Higgs boson, axions, etc., further developments of this framework are needed to model phenomena beyond the Minkowskian threshold.
 In this work, we are interested in solutions of the KG equation as models of objects at large scales like compact stars and dark matter halos.

-The first attempt to describe astronomical objects as macroscopic bosonic states was made by \citet{Wheeler:1955} who aimed at constructing stable particle-like solutions from classical electromagnetic fields coupled to general relativity.
-However, his solutions were unstable.
-Later, \citet{Kaup:1968} and \citet{Ruffini:1969} introduced the notion of boson stars that could be useful to model compact stars having certain advantages over fluid neutron star models \citep{Faraoni:2010}.
-More recently, scalar fields as dark matter were suggested as a set of bosonic modes all laying in the ground state making up a macroscopic wave function which corresponds to a galactic halo \citep{Sin:1994,Guzman:1998vg,guzman-matos:2000,Suarez-review:2014}.